Halium/docs/supplementary/devices/cedric.rst

 ..
 Some devices show strange behaviour of some kind, try to find this (for example in the xda-developers forum) and document it

 The XT1676 had `segmentation faults <https://forum.xda-developers.com/g5/how-to/segmentation-fault-customs-roms-t3682734>`_ with a particular (kernel?) configuration under LineageOS 14.1 and other custom Android versions.
 Investigation may be required to track down the cause and solution in the event that the Halium porting effort runs into it again.
+Update: Solved.

 Useful Resources